grapeot/blog/content/closed-loop-learning-en.md

 Tags: English, Reflection
 Slug: closed-loop-learning-en
 Translation: closed-loop-learning.html
+Summary: Closed-loop learning emphasizes continuous feedback and adjustment over one-shot perfection—the ability to calibrate direction matters more than initial aim.
 ---

 I often see discussions in coffee enthusiast groups like this: someone makes an amazing cup of pour-over coffee and immediately shares the complete brewing parameters – water temperature at 92.3°C, 15.2 grams of coffee grounds, a specific grind setting on a particular grinder, and precise timing and water volume for each pouring stage, down to the second and gram.
 Seeing such shares, many people's first reaction is: "Great, save it!
 Next time, I'll follow this recipe, and maybe I can replicate that divine taste."